 Avoid cat foods high in corn, soy, cereals, additives, meat by-products, etc., as these are difficult to digest and not nutritionally-beneficial for cats (especially over the long-term).

-2. Increase food amount + frequency
+3. Increase cat food amount + frequency

 It is actually more natural for their digestive systems and will encourage kitty to have an appetite and eat more.
 Try increasing the amount of food and spreading it out across the day.

 So instead of one lump of kibble once a day, split it into 3 (for example).